lupuleasa-core/Runeplus/README.md

 - Enable this if you want to hide all players near you
 - Disable it if you want to see players again

----

-# PvP plugins

-Enable these if you want help in pvp

-WIP: add oda setup